Algo2147483647/Ray/ReadMe.md

 ### System Objectives

-- Provide accurate light propagation simulation
-- Support various geometric shapes and material properties
-- Implement visualization of optical phenomena
+- Implement advanced visualization of optical phenomena through ray tracing rendering, supporting topological spaces with arbitrary dimensions and curvature to ensure accurate simulation of light propagation.
+- Enable intersection detection and computation between rays and a variety of geometric shapes with customizable material properties, including refractive indices.
+- Provide support for reading STL and texture files, and exporting images in .png, .jpg, and .ppm formats.
+Facilitate scene setup via user-defined construction scripts.
-- Provide research tools for optical engineers, researchers, and educators
+- Deliver a specialized research tool tailored for optical engineers, researchers, and educators to support theoretical and applied studies in optics.

-### Core Functions

-- Ray-object intersection detection and computation
-- Optical object modeling (spheres, planes, cuboids, etc.)
-- Scene construction and rendering
-- Material definition like refractive index properties
-- High-quality image rendering and data output

 ## System Architecture